-a) working with the voice as expressive or sonorous material, both in an abstract musical sense and as an expression of identity through gesture and form, and b) making associations or connections with place and space through real/re-imagined soundscapes.
-I was awarded a PhD in electroacoustic composition from University of Glasgow for my portfolio ‘Hearing Voices’ (2009), which was funded by an AHRC Scholarship.
+a) working with the voice as expressive or sonorous material, both in an abstract musical sense and as an expression of identity through gesture, form and timbre, and b) making associations or connections with place and space through real/re-imagined soundscapes.
+The work is developing laterally through ongoing experiments with writing and visual mediums.

 Other examples include, HearAfter installation, supported by the Gallery of Modern Art, Glasgow with a run of six weeks and then went on to galleries in Berlin and Christchurch, NZ; At First Light, selected for ‘Tomorrow, today will be Yesterday’ group installation in Guimaraes, Portugal (2 months); and Lateral, selected for Here. now. where?
 Saout Radio Installation, 5th Marrakech Biennale, Morocco.
 In 2016 I was invited curator for ‘Glasgow Soundscapes: Place, Space and Memory’, WebSYNradio, France.

 In collaborations for theatre, I create dynamic soundscapes often punctuated with stylised vocal compositions, using recordings of my own voice or other people’s voices that have been captured in project-specific research and development.
 I am interested in potentially new multidimensional narratives and expression aligning with the idea that in spoken dialogue words are only a part of what is communicated.
 The recent performance of The Mark of the Beast, developed with writer Martin O’Connor and the North-East Recovery Community (addiction) received a 5-star review in The Herald.
 In other work with Martin, Theology was nominated for a CATS Award ‘Best Music and Sound’ category (2014).
 I was a selected artist for Magnetic North’s interdisciplinary Space/Time Residency at Cove Park (2018).
 In 2016, I was a shortlisted composer for the Old Vic 12, and in 2015 was one of four composers selected for the inaugural Composers and Choreographers Lab with Phoenix Dance Theatre in Leeds.
 Martin O’Connor and I have been co-commissioned by Outspoken Arts Scotland to develop a proposal for a new production in Paisley.